agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 In the `AgentApp` constructor, we introduce an optional parameter `a2a_config` to extend the configuration of the agent's A2A protocol information and runtime-related fields.

-Its supported types are:

-- `AgentCardWithRuntimeConfig` (recommended): wraps AgentCard protocol fields and runtime fields into a single data structure for unified management.
+Its type is `AgentCardWithRuntimeConfig`, which wraps AgentCard protocol fields and runtime fields into a single data structure for unified management.
-- `Dict[str, Any]`: has exactly the same field set as `AgentCardWithRuntimeConfig`, and is suitable for dynamic construction from configuration files.

 The fields in `AgentCardWithRuntimeConfig` fall into two categories: